-It is the arts and humanities that give us our cultural wealth, and those who study them learn to look at things differently.
+It is the arts that give us our cultural wealth, and those who engage with the arts learn to look at the world differently.

 Read more about our ethos and objectives as scholarly practitioners and researchers in the arts and humanities.

-The College of Arts and Humanities is a key part of cultural life in Brighton.
-With a city centre venue, gallery and theatre, we connect with the region's scholars, researchers, artists and designers in many ways as well as providing a nationally reputed base for courses across the cultural disciplines.
+The University of Brighton is a key part of cultural life in Brighton.
+With a city centre venue, gallery and theatre, we connect with the region's artists and audiences in many ways as well as providing a nationally reputed base for courses across the cultural disciplines.